xStylistic/CSC207-Group-Project/README.md

 - Minimum JDK Requirements: Java SE 11
 - After downloading all the files, go to: src -> main -> java -> app -> MainApplication and run

+## License

+All rights belong to the authors

 ## 💭 Feedback and Contributing

 Add a link to the Discussions tab in your repo and invite users to open issues for bugs/feature requests.